Bartica: Tourism

 Bartica can be reached from Parika, Essequibo and Linden, Demarara.
 The Denham Suspension Bridge, also known as the Garraway Stream Bridge, links Bartica to Mahdia.

 Bartica Airport is 6 km southwest of the town.

 North of Bartica lie the ruins of the Dutch fort Kyk-Over-Al, former government seat for the County of Essequibo.
 Bartica is also close to Marshall Falls.

 There are several hotels in the town including the Platinum Inn, The New Modern Hotel, Balkarran's Guest House (D factor to D interior), and Zen's Plaza.
 There is also a thriving nightclub located in the Modern Hotel building.
 Several Brazilians live in Bartica, so one can find Brazilian restaurants and bars.
-There are several restaurants as well as local fast food joints including Sunset Boulevard, which is a perfect place to meet and have a bite while getting information from locals.
-There are also several resorts around the Bartica area including Baganara, Shanklands (not open at the moment), Whitewater and a Guesthouse in Byderabo.
+There are several restaurants as well as local fast food joints.

+There are also several resorts around the Bartica area including Baganara Island Resort, Aruwai H2O Resort, Shanklands (not open at the moment), Whitewater and a Guesthouse in Byderabo.
 From Bartica, persons can also gain access to pristine riverain communities to experience the true indigenous way of life.

-During the Easter weekend every year, Bartica hosts the Bartica Regatta, with a growing variety of entertaining holiday activities including water sports (featuring mostly speed boats), cricket, boxing, soccer, talent shows, a street parade, and a Miss Bartica Regatta Pageant.
-The Regatta attracts people from all parts of Guyana, and even from other countries.
-There is also a summer Regatta, which is held annually in August.
+Bartica hosts the Bartica Regatta annually during Easter weekend.

+Climate

+Bartica has a tropical rainforest climate (Köppen: Af).